RESEARCH INTERESTS Labor Economics, International Trade, and Applied Microeconomics

 Countries around the world continue to open their borders to international trade, creating both winners and losers in the process.
 In this paper, I analyze the impact of a trade shock on gender-specific local labor market outcomes in Brazil.
 Using an instrumental variable approach and panel data for the formal labor market in Brazil, I estimate the effect of both increasing imports from China and increasing exports to China on male and female labor market outcomes in Brazil.
 Increased exports are associated with slight improvements in women's relative employment position in Brazil; however, increased imports lead to wage declines for both men and women.
 Improvements in the gender wage gap in Brazil are due to declining male wage growth, rather than positive female wage growth, in response to trade with China.

-LABOR MARKET CONSEQUENCES OF EXPORT COMPETITION WITH CHINA: THE CASE OF BRAZIL (WITH PETER BRUMMUND)
+LABOR MARKET ADJUSTMENTS TO TRADE WITH CHINA: THE CASE OF BRAZIL (WITH PETER BRUMMUND)